 first, yay you! for most people, that's a huge step that shows a massive shift in mindset, so that deserves some recognition. second, before you even think about food, get clear on your reasons.

-once you are clear on your why, make it a point to gradually eliminate meat, dairy, and eggs from your diet. if you can go vegan cold turkey, big ups to you! but don't feel bad if you need to transition little by little. start by simply adding more fruits, veggies, beans, and grains to your plate. periodically increase the size of each, until eventually you crowd out everything else. if you need vegan food inspiration, check out blogs headed by black femmes like sweetpotatosoul.
+once you are clear on your why, make it a point to gradually eliminate meat, dairy, and eggs from your diet. if you can go vegan cold turkey, big ups to you! but don't feel bad if you need to transition little by little. start by simply adding more fruits, veggies, beans, and grains to your plate. periodically increase the size of each, until eventually you crowd out everything else.

 ultimately, people of all colors, shapes, and sizes go vegan for a multitude of reasons. for me, it was the progression of my politics as an intersectional feminist. i needed my diet to match the mindset that every living person - human and non - deserves a life without domination. your reasons may be completely different from mine, and that's fine! veganism doesn't have to be a cult where everyone thinks and acts exactly the same. do whatever works best for you and remember to challenge yourself daily.